Build a Working Capital Strategy that Strengthens Your Financial Future:

 While subcontractors aren’t responsible for filing Notices of Commencement, they are affected by them as potential lien claimants.
 Subcontractors should pay attention to the NOC for the following information:

-• Project start date: The deadlines for preliminary notices may be based on the project start date listed on the NOC.
+• Project start date: The deadlines for construction notices may be based on the project start date listed on the NOC.
 Subs must be aware of and abide by this date to fully protect their rights.

 How do NOCs affect subcontractor payment rights?